eso/homebrew-pipelines/MAINTAINING.md

 brew bump --no-fork --open-pr --formulae esopipe-<instrument>-recipes
 ```

-After the PR is merged, apply the `pr-pull` label to publish.
+This command opens a PR for each formula, but it does not publish bottles.
+As described above, apply the `pr-pull`
+label to publish and merge the changes to `main` after all checks pass.

 ### Bump all autobump-eligible formulae